-The five-year swap contract, the fixed cost needed to receive the floating seven-day repurchase rate, climbed five basis points to 3.53 percent as of 10:30 a.m. in Shanghai, according to data compiled by Bloomberg.
-That’s the highest level since April 26 and the biggest increase since May 6.
-The one-year swap rate increased one basis point to 3.28 percent.
+The five-year swap contract, the fixed cost needed to receive the floating seven-day repurchase rate, climbed one basis point to 3.49 percent in Shanghai, according to data compiled by Bloomberg.
+It touched 3.54 percent earlier, the highest level since April 25.
+The one-year swap rate was little changed at 3.27 percent.

 The central bank asked banks to submit orders for seven-and 14-day reverse repurchase contracts and 28-day repurchase agreements, according to the trader.

-The seven-day repurchase rate, which measures interbank funding availability, dropped three basis points to 2.94 percent, according to a weighted average rate compiled by the National Interbank Funding Center.
+The seven-day repurchase rate, which measures interbank funding availability, dropped seven basis points, or 0.07 percentage point, to 2.90 percent, according to a weighted average rate compiled by the National Interbank Funding Center.